osteele/imu-tools/README.md

 Notes](https://paper.dropbox.com/doc/MicroPython-Development--Ai1pmnXzhBdkxZ6SuEPMTDiDAg-sAf2oqgmH5yIbmx27kZqs)
 contains notes on developing MicroPython on the ESP.

-## Running the Demos
+## Viewing the Web Examples

 Run `pipenv run webserver` to start a web server.

-<http://127.0.0.1:8000> displays a directory of the other web pages in this
+<http://127.0.0.1:8000> displays a directory of web pages in the `web` directory
 directory.

 <http://127.0.0.1:8000/barchart.html> displays a live bar chart of sensor data.